WeByteCSC190/Liberty-Wholesale-Mortgage/README.md

 Visual Studio Code (IDE)

+For VSC terminal in Windows: python -m pip install -r requirements.txt

-For VSC terminal: python3 -m pip install -r requirements.txt
+For VSC terminal in macOS: python3 -m pip install -r requirements.txt

 which would install the following programs: